validiumx/vldx-app/README.md

 # Validium-X Official World Mini App

-> **NOTA PENTING:**
+> **IMPORTANT NOTE:**
 >
-> Jika anda menggunakan mock MiniKit untuk development/testing,
+> If you are using mock MiniKit for development/testing,
-> **JANGAN deploy mock ini ke production!**
+> **DO NOT deploy this mock to production!**
-> Pastikan kod mock MiniKit hanya aktif dalam environment development atau staging sahaja.
+> Ensure mock MiniKit code is only active in development or staging environments.

 The official World Mini App for VLDX (Validium-X) token - The Backbone of Crypto, built with MiniKit and deployed on World Chain.